superFelix5000/visualizeData_nx/README.md

 - run `nx serve finance-frontend` for the frontend
 - run `npm run lint` or `npx rome check .` for linting
 - run `npm run format` or `npx rome format --write .` for formatting

+### Docker
+- run `nx build finance-frontend` for first building the frontend into the dist folder from which it is later copied to the docker container
+- run `docker compose up` for starting backend and frontend
+- run `docker compose up deno-api` for starting only the backend
+- run `docker compose up finance-frontend` for starting only the frontend